ravevn/restaurant/README.md

 Subject area: Restarant application
-The authors ofthe project: Nechaeva Elizaveta, Golovashchenko Ulyana, Dudka Evelina
+The authors of the project: Nechaeva Elizaveta, Golovashchenko Ulyana, Dudka Evelina